Lenovo Laptop

 Lenovo IdeaPad Yoga 11S Disassembly

-In this post, I’ll explain how to disassemble the Lenovo IdeaPad Yoga 11S to remove and replace the battery, SSD, RAM, cooling fan, speakers, palm rest, and motherboard.
+In this post, I will explain how to disassemble the Lenovo IdeaPad Yoga 11S to remove the battery, SSD, RAM, cooling fan, speakers, palm rest, and motherboard.

 Remove all screws from the bottom case.

-Under the rubber mats, you can find the two hidden screws.
+Under the rubber pads, you will find two hidden screws.

 Remove these two screws.

-Turn over the laptop, Lift up the keyboard a little bit, Disconnect the keyboard cable, and remove the keyboard.
+Turn the laptop over, lift the keyboard slightly, disconnect the keyboard cable, and then remove the keyboard.

-Remove two screws securing the palm rest and unplug one cable.
-You can remove the palm rest.
+Remove the two screws securing the palm rest and unplug one cable.
+Insert a pry tool under the palm rest.
+Move the pry tool to completely detach the palm rest from the laptop.

-Lenovo IdeaPad Yoga 11S palm rest, there are two little boards and a touchpad on the palm rest.
+Close-up of the Lenovo IdeaPad Yoga 11S palm rest.
+There are two little boards and a touchpad on the palm rest.

 When the palm rest is removed, you can get access to the SSD, RAM, battery, speakers, CMOS battery, heat sink, cooling fan, and motherboard.

-Remove six screws securing the LCD Hinges and disconnect the LCD cable.
-You can remove the LCD display module.
+Remove the six screws securing the LCD display hinge and disconnect the LCD display cable.
+The LCD display module can now be removed.

 Unplug the RTC battery cable from the motherboard.
 You can remove the RTC battery.